TeamWiseFlow/wiseflow/README.md

 SiliconFlow online inference service is compatible with the OpenAI SDK and provides open-source services for the above three models.
 Just configure LLM_API_BASE as "https://api.siliconflow.cn/v1" and set up LLM_API_KEY to use it.

+😄 Or you may prefer to use my [invitation link](https://cloud.siliconflow.cn?referrer=clx6wrtca00045766ahvexw92), so I can also get more token rewards 😄

 4. **Local Deployment**